hisashin/NinjaPCR-web/README.md

 NinjaPCR needs WiFi, but that doesn't mean it have to be connected to internet.

-If you want to run console localy without [our online console](http://ninjapcr.tori.st/console/), it's quite easy to setup internal server for your own with Docker or manual.
+You can run server localy without [our online console](http://ninjapcr.tori.st/console/) for private network.

-## Docker
+## Run by Docker

 1. Install [Docker](https://www.docker.com/)
 2. Run
 ```
-docker run --restart=always -it --name ninjapcr -d -p 3001:3000 hisashin/ninjapcr
+docker run --restart=always -it --name ninjapcr -d hisashin/ninjapcr
 ```

-## Manual
+## Run by Manual

 1. Clone or download this project to your pc by hitting "Clone or download" button on top-right of [github page](https://github.com/hisashin/NinjaPCR-web).
 2. Install [Node.js](https://nodejs.org/en/download/) if not yet installed.